 Excel Together addresses this by building value in the CSM Certificate in a local community through:

-Schools, adult education programs, and workforce development want their graduates to get into college and/or get good jobs (or more skills for better jobs, if you are an employer).
+Schools, adult education programs, and workforce development want their graduates to get into college and/or get good jobs (or more skills for better jobs, if you are employed).
 By gaining college credit and hiring preferences for the CSM Certificate, teaching CSM becomes one of the most direct ways for these organizations to meet their missions and accountability targets.

 Throughout the Excel Together initiative, SeeMore provides operational and marketing support to expand college credit and hiring incentives, to train and support local CSM coaches, to expand the range of training providers offering CSM, and to market the benefits of CSM to local individuals.
 All of this support is provided free through the Excel Together initiative.

 System change is hard -- systems exists because they have many natural mechanisms to resist change.
 Excel Together identifies small levers (college credit, hiring preferences) that can move organizational and personal behaviors, transform systems and people's lives.
-The system doesn't even know that it's being changed, because it's all small, invisible changes that synergistically combine.

 Most community-wide programs start with getting everyone around a table to talk about how they can all work together -- this requires time and it can be hard to find consensus, with organizations worrying about intrusive coordination reducing their autonomy.
+Such efforts often come up with "lowest common denominator" solutions.

 As each organization made internal changes in their organization, Excel Together West Virginia had more to offer other organizations (free use, college credit, preferred credential), making it more useful and likely for other organizations to join.

 CSM is so inexpensive that existing funding streams could be identified to cover the cost.
-In addition, all of the activities were within current policy guidelines.

 We're on the lookout for partners across the US.
 If you're interested in learning more about Excel Together and how it might apply in your community, please fill in the form below, or write us directly at hello@smilabs.org.